JOIN LOGIN JOIN

 Where is Vulkan Now?

-Rumors suggest that he may still be watching over humanity in secret, biding his time until the Imperium needs him most.
-Others believe he has retreated to Nocturne, working in solitude on weapons and relics that could one day tip the balance in humanity’s favor.
-Regardless of his current location, the impact of his legacy continues to shape the Salamanders Legion and the larger Warhammer 40k universe.
+Rumors suggest he may be watching over humanity in secret, biding his time until the Imperium needs him most.
+Others believe he retreated to Nocturne or a hidden forge, working in solitude on weapons and relics that could tip the balance later.
+Regardless of location, Vulkan’s legacy continues to shape the Salamanders and the wider Warhammer 40k universe.

 Vulkan’s Lasting Legacy in Warhammer 40k